 An 800-square-foot, two-bedroom apartment with pretty details and hardwood floors in the most “chic” neighborhood in central Lyon rents for about $1,214 a month.
 A 550-square-foot, one-bedroom apartment in the same neighborhood runs $900 a month.
 Naturally, once you move away from the chic center, prices drop accordingly.

-3. The Languedoc-Rousillion Region: “The real South of France”
+3. Retiring in the Languedoc-Rousillion Region: “The real South of France”

 The Languedoc-Rousillion region is the part of the south of France that hugs the curve of the Mediterranean coastline.
 Sometimes referred to as the “other South of France” or occasionally, “the real South of France,” the Languedoc offers the same beauty, charm and balmy weather as its more famous Provençal neighbor to its east, but with less crowds, less gloss and at half the price.